Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):
-    SMART GOAL:
-    - Specific: 75% Average for CodeSpace Software Development course because I want to land a Junior Developer role by next year latest.
+    - <ins>Specific:</ins> Graduate with a distinction because I want to increase my chances of landing a Junior Developer role.
+    - <ins>Measurable:</ins> Score 80% and above for most challenges and aim for 80% for portfolio pieces and final project.
-    - Measurable: Submit all challenges in the week and not the weekend so that I can ask questions in the coaching sessions.
-Submitting on time will assist with achieving the end goal, keeping track with lesson plan and google calendar.
-Goal: score 80% and above for challenges and aim for 80% for big projects.
+    - <ins>Achievable:</ins> Submit all challenges before the weekend so that I can ask questions in the coaching sessions to achieve a higher result for submissions.
+Use lesson plan and google calendar to stay on track with studies because being behind with work could result in missed deadlines and later graduation.
+More code practice outside of the scope of my course and gain insight from friends currently in the software engineering field.
-    - Achievable: Currently, I am quite behind with my course work but there is still time to make up for it because we have only submitted 3 challenges and still have many left to do, including big projects which count the most.
-    - Relevant: 75% Average for CodeSpace Software Development course will aid in job opportunities
+    - <ins>Relevant:</ins> Graduating with a distinction for the CodeSpace Software Development course will aid in finding a job.
-    - Time-bound: 75% average by end of course (June).
-And start applying for jobs this year to land a Junior Developer role at early next year.
+    - <ins>Time-bound:</ins> Graduate on the 12th December 2025.
+Then start applying for jobs to land a Junior Developer role early next year.

 2. **Long-term Goals** (3-5 years and beyond):